KontorProtocol/Documentation/docs/examples/amm.md

 ---

 # AMM
-This example builds on top of the Token contract and demonstrates swaps and liqudity provision on an AMM.
+This example builds on top of the Token contract and demonstrates swaps and liquidity provision on an AMM.
 It demonstrates transfers of balances using the `token-dyn` interface for cross-contract calls to the Token contract, and complex integer arithmetic using the 256-bit `Integer` built-in type.

 ## WIT Interface
 Imports types: